toddledev/documentation/docs/03-get-started/03-project-details/index.md

         - Change your app to **public**, where anyone can view it, or **private** with restricted access.
         - Delete your app.
     - for **packages**:
         - Delete your package.
-This action is only possible before your package is launched.
+This is only possible before launch.
-6. **Set a Logo**: Upload a custom logo for your project.
+6. **Set a Logo**: Upload a custom project logo.
-7. **Edit Details**: Modify project information such as project ID, name and description.
+7. **Edit Details**: Modify the project ID, name and description.

 ## Branches
 Using branches ensures a smooth and organized development process while keeping the main project stable.
-They allow you to control versioning in your project.

 Every project has a **main** branch, which is `read-only`.
 This branch reflects the current state in the editor but cannot be modified directly.

 To make changes, you need to create a new branch.
-This ensures that development remains structured and allows for easy version control.

 ### Create a New Branch
-To create a new branch:
 1. Click the `Create branch` button
 2. Enter a name for the branch and confirm